top of page

 The hotel does have restaurants on site and we discovered they observe the British traditional afternoon tea that features a selection of quality teas and a variety of delectable sandwich squares and pastries.

-Tea is served in the Royal Stewart Dining Room which overlooks Waterton Lake.
+Tea is served in the Royal Stewart Dining Room which overlooks Waterton Lake â€‹12 PM to 4 PM during the Prince of Wales operating season.

-($64 CD or $45.63 USD) We didn't need tea and crumpets that badly!
+However, when we saw the price ($45.63 USD) we decided we didn't need tea and crumpets that badly!

 After getting settled in our new digs, we began exploring Waterton National Park - after stopping at the Visitor Center Fee Station to pay our entrance fee.